modebanking/mode-wordpress-woocommerce-plugin/README.md

 # Pay with Mode - WooCommerce/WordPress Plugin

 Welcome to Pay with Mode.
-This README will encompass all elements of the plugin, including how to set it up, configure it and run with it.
+This README will encompass all elements of the plugin, including how to set it up, configure the plugin and run the plugin.

+**Version:** See tagged release

 ## Installation 🚧